-Particularly in the current harsh economic climate, many people are cash-strapped and resort to buying on credit.
-However, this is only prolonging the problem; in fact, it actually makes it worse.
+Particularly in the current harsh economic climate.
+Many people resort to buying on credit.
+However, this is only prolonging the problem.
+In fact, it actually makes it worse.
 Buy now-pay later also means buy now-pay more.

-Truworths has a 6 month account without interest, the store as well as loner payment plans of 12, 18, or 24 months on which an interest rate of 2% per month is charged, no matter if it is a 12,18, or 24 month plan.
+Truworths has a 6 month account without interest.
+The store as well as loner payment plans of 12, 18, or 24 months on which an interest rate of 2% per month is charged.
+No matter if it is a 12,18, or 24 month plan.
 This works out to 26.5% per year.

 Hints and Tips of being a savvy shopper

-- At most clothing stores, you have the option of a 6 month account offered interest-free.
+- At most clothing stores you have the option of a 6 month account offered interest-free.
 Or choose an extended payment plan of 12 to 24 months for which you will be charged interest.
 It is in your…well… interest to stick to the 6 month payment plan to avoid running up a high tab of interest on your credit purchases.

-- Beware of other fees – most department stores also charge you a monthly fee as lost card protection.
+- Beware of other fees.
+Most department stores also charge you a monthly fee as lost card protection.
 There may also be other fees such as club membership fees or subscription fees for a monthly magazine.
 These costs may be optional, so be sure to opt out in case you can avoid paying these costs.

 It’s not all doom and gloom in the world of clothing store credit cards.
 If you are a disciplined card holder, having an account at a clothing store can help you to get a good credit record.